 For example, a French, American or Chinese examiner will not react at all in the same way to a wording, and will ask for more or less details according to the customs of his country.

-Why the classes?
+Why product and service classes?

-The classes allow Industrial Property Offices to calculate the price of a filing.
-In France the INPI fees are 210 € for 1 to 3 classes, and 42 € per additional class.
-In the European Union, the fees are €850 for the first class, €50 for the second class and €50 for the third class.
+Classes are used by Industrial Property Offices to calculate the cost of registration.
+In France, INPI fees are €190 for the 1st class and €40 for each additional class.
+In the European Union, fees are €850 for the first class, €50 for the 2nd class and €40 for each additional class.

-th and 150 € per additional class.
+th and €150 for each additional class.

 The delimitation of